 Or when a blood vessel in the brain leaks, causing blood to spill in

 the surrounding spaces of the brain tissue (hemorrhagic)

 resulting in damage to the affected part of the brain.

 Injury to the brain tissue can result in

 many serious physical and

+cognitive deficits.
 How a person recovers from

 a stroke depends on the area of the brain involved and the extent of

+damage done.
 Stroke is one of the common causes of disability in adults

 and is the third leading cause of death in the country.